 In addition, the optic automatically adjusts brightness for seamless operation and battery saving.
 Also, due to the direct mount capabilities, the SMSc co-witnesses with the Hellcat Pro’s U-Dot sights.

-“The Hellcat Pro with Shield SMSc delivers an EDC-ready pistol that provides both impressive performance as well as capacity on par with a full-size handgun, and all in a very compact package,” says Steve Kramer, Springfield Armory’s Vice President of Marketing.
+“The Hellcat Pro with Shield SMSc delivers an EDC-ready pistol that provides both impressive performance as well as capacity on par with a full-size handgun, and all in a very compact package,” Kramer said.
 “This is a pistol that shoots like a much larger handgun while still being extremely easy to conceal, yet offering red dot optics capability with the included Shield SMSc.”

 The addition of the red dot only adds a couple hundred dollars to the overall price point of the Hellcat Pro.
 This brings the total MSRP of the Hellcat Pro with Shield SMSc package to $840.